Hostel Block, Manipal

 The design of Hostel Block 23 embodies a modern approach to student living — blending functionality, light, and community.
 It aims to create a vibrant, inclusive, and inspiring environment that encourages interaction, well-being, and academic focus.

-The façade presents a clean, contemporary language, defined by vertical rhythm, soft neutral tones, and accent frames in muted gold.
+The façade presents a clean, contemporary language, defined by vertical rhythm, soft neutral tones, and vibrant colors.
 The interplay of large glazed surfaces and slender window proportions balances privacy with daylighting.
 The massing is articulated to break down the building’s scale, ensuring a human-centered visual impact.

 Location: Manipal